Updated June 8, 2023

 Types of communication mean the different ways in which people communicate with each other.
 It includes various communication methods, such as verbal, written, visual, digital, and nonverbal communication.
 All types of communication are used in different contexts depending on the message conveyed and the targeted audience.
 Understanding the different types of communication can help people effectively express their ideas, thoughts, and feelings to others.

-Types of Communication – Have you considered your most practised activity, one that you voluntarily exercise almost as often as your breathing?
+Have you ever observed your most practiced activity, one that you voluntarily exercise almost as often as your breathing?

-If you haven’t guessed it already, it’s “Communicating”.
-We’re constantly communicating every moment, through various forms, channels, gestures and expressions, all as a natural reflection of our self.
+If you haven’t guessed already, it’s “Communicating.”
+We’re constantly communicating through various forms, channels, gestures, and expressions, all as a natural reflection of ourselves.
 But while it is completely voluntary, our communication is not always conscious.
-We sometimes communicate without our clear awareness, leading to misleading or even conflicting expressions of our self.
+We sometimes communicate without clear awareness, leading to misleading or even conflicting expressions of ourselves.

-And there lies the key to superlative communication: awareness.
-If we can stay constantly aware of the subtle communication signals we send out every moment, we can align this to reflect what we want to express.
-Our communication is then no longer accidental, it’s thoroughly incidental!
+And there lies the key to excellent communication: awareness.
+If we can constantly stay aware of the subtle communication signals we send out every moment, we can align this to reflect what we want to express.
+Our communication is then no longer accidental; it’s thoroughly incidental!